-Please submit your departmental Quest information using this link.
-If submitting after 3/18/21, please follow up with an email to [email protected]
+Please start collecting information on March 10th and submit your departmental Quest information using this link by March 31'st. If submitting after 3/31, please follow up with an email to [email protected].

 WHERE DO I START?

 - 1) QUEST serves different roles for different departments.
-At a departmental meeting, please discuss with your colleagues what kind of event your department wants to sponsor for Quest 2022.
+At a departmental meeting, please discuss with your colleagues what kind of event your department wants to sponsor.
 Talks, competitions, panels, debates, shows, posters, readings, recitals, departmental award ceremonies, and demonstrations are only a few examples of such events.
 For oral/ performance-based presentations, there will be two options for presenters: I) presenters are all in-person, or II) presenters are all remote.
-For the audience, there will be three options: I) audience is all in-person, II) audience is all remote, or III) audience is hybrid.
+For the audience, there will be three options: I) the audience is all in-person, II) the audience is all remote, or III) the audience is hybrid.
 You will choose and inform us of your preference.

-- 2) Please inform Quest organizers who represents your department.
+- 2) Please inform Quest organizers who represent your department.

 - 3) Contact all students, faculty, and staff in your department and let them know about Quest.